-As a newly hired Diesel Electrician, you can expect to earn about $27.37 an hour, with actual pay depending on Union-negotiated agreements.
-Apprentice Diesel Electricians can expect to earn about $17.90 an hour, with actual pay depending on location and Union-negotiated agreements.
+As a newly hired Diesel Mechanic, you can expect to earn about $27.37 an hour, with actual pay depending on Union-negotiated agreements.
+Apprentice Diesel Mechanics can expect to earn about $17.90 an hour, with actual pay depending on location and Union-negotiated agreements.

-In your first few months as a Diesel Electrician, you will receive safety training, and you will begin to learn about locomotive electrical systems and maintenance.
-Over the course of your first year, you will get more in-depth training in specific electrical systems.
+In your first few months as a Diesel Mechanic, you will receive safety training, and you will begin to learn about locomotive mechanical systems and maintenance.
+Over the course of your first year, you will get more in-depth training in specific mechanical systems.
 Your training will continue as your job changes and as the railroad adopts new technology.

-As an Apprentice Diesel Electrician, you will receive formal classroom and hands-on training as part of a three-year apprenticeship.
+As an Apprentice Diesel Mechanic, you will receive formal classroom and hands-on training as part of a three-year apprenticeship.
 You will learn primarily by performing specific tasks under the guidance of a journeyperson.